Sign up for an occasional newsletter of insights and ideas for marketers plus interesting stories from around the web!

 We respect your privacy.

-You can’t travel from one place to another, without having an idea of where you currently are and where you ultimately want to end up.
-Similarly, you can’t fix your conversion funnel if you don’t know where the leaks are.
-Identifying those leaks can be achieved with conversion funnel analysis within Google Analytics.
-If you have racked up a few months worth of data, you will be able to begin to draw some insight as to how visitors are interacting with your content and/or product.
+You can identify those leaks with conversion funnel analysis in Google Analytics.
+If you’ve racked up at least a few months of data, you can begin to draw some insight into how visitors are interacting with your content and/or product.

 Start in Google Analytics.
-Note: You need to have Goals enabled to see this view!
+Note: You need to have Goals enabled to see this view.
 If you haven’t set it up, this video from Kissmetrics will help get you started.
-It will still benefit you to read on and learn how to identify tactics for acquisition, retention, and advocacy.

 In your sidebar menu click the >Conversions section.
 Then, select >Goals and finally >Funnel Visualization.